aau-claaudia/hpc/docs/mistral/how-to-access.md

 ### Prerequisites

-Complete Step 1 and verify that you can log in to both Le Chat and AI Studio before applying.
+Complete Step 1 and verify that you can log in to both Vibe and AI Studio before applying.

 ### How to apply